 Do you have any queries or concerns about making a claim?
 Or would you would like to begin the process of claiming?
-Either way, if you get in touch with our friendly and experienced team, we could help.
+Maybe you have questions about the Blackbaud data breach?
+Either way, if you get in touch with our friendly and experienced team, we could help answer questions.
+These could include ‘can I sue my university for emotional distress?’.
 There are various ways to get in touch with us.
 You could:

 - Call the team on 0800 073 8801

 - Use the contact form